 They married in the Christian 'Holy Trinity Church' Sloane Square, London England 1899.

 Because of the name Meyer, the assumption seemed to always describe his father as German Jewish.
-My grandfather and his whole family were devote Christians...I just recently was sent information that my gg grandfather Johann Meyer was born to Jewisch parents, however he must have converted to Christianity when he married, as they were married in a Christian church in Russia.
+My grandfather and his whole family were devote Christians...he was married in a Christian church in Russia.

 When Adolph's wife Olga died in 1930 of a heart attack while being in an Austrian detoxification clinic, he moved to Beverly Hills and continued his romantic involvement with his German chauffeur Ernest Frohlich, who he later adopted as his son, giving him his name and title (actually the title was meaningless)

-Other types of photography by him - Still Life and LandscapeClick thumbnail to view full-size
+Other types of his photography - Still Life and LandscapeClick thumbnail to view full-size

 Even though Adolphe de Meyer's family connection was not a complete surprise, or the fact he was an odd duck, I'm still proud to be related because of his artistic nature...